PSPDFKit/Appcelerator-iOS/README.md

 # You can use nvm to manage multiple Node versions.
 $ nvm use 12

-# Install Appcelerator CLI globally.
+# Install Appcelerator and Titanium CLIs globally.
-$ npm install -g appcelerator
+$ npm install -g appcelerator titanium

 # Run through the basic Appcelerator setup.
 Requires you to log in.
 $ appc setup